-- count: The number of documents currently present in the collection.

-- journalSize: The maximal size of a journal or datafile in bytes.

-- figures:

-- o datafiles:

-- count: The number of datafiles.

-- fileSize: The total filesize of datafiles (in bytes). - uncollectedLogfileEntries: The number of markers in the write-ahead log for this collection that have not been transferred to journals or datafiles. - o compactionStatus: - message: The action that was performed when the compaction was last run for the collection.
+- count: The number of documents currently present in the collection. - journalSize: The maximal size of a journal or datafile in bytes. - figures: - o datafiles: - count: The number of datafiles. - fileSize: The total filesize of datafiles (in bytes). - uncollectedLogfileEntries: The number of markers in the write-ahead log for this collection that have not been transferred to journals or datafiles. - lastTick: The tick of the last marker that was stored in a journal of the collection.
+This might be 0 if the collection does not yet have a journal. - o compactionStatus: - message: The action that was performed when the compaction was last run for the collection.
 This information can be used for debugging compaction issues. - time: The point in time the compaction for the collection was last executed.
-This information can be used for debugging compaction issues. - dead: - count: The number of dead documents.
+This information can be used for debugging compaction issues. - o dead - count: The number of dead documents.
 This includes document versions that have been deleted or replaced by a newer version.
 Documents deleted or replaced that are contained the write-ahead log only are not reported in this figure. - deletion: The total number of deletion markers.
-Deletion markers only contained in the write-ahead log are not reporting in this figure - size: The total size in bytes used by all dead documents. - compactors: - count: The number of compactor files. - fileSize: The total filesize of all compactor files (in bytes). - o shapes: - count: The total number of shapes used in the collection.
-This includes shapes that are not in use anymore.
-Shapes that are contained in the write-ahead log only are not reported in this figure. - size: The total size of all shapes (in bytes).
-This includes shapes that are not in use anymore.
-Shapes that are contained in the write-ahead log only are not reported in this figure. - waitingFor: An optional string value that contains information about which object type is at the head of the collection's cleanup queue.
-This information can be used for debugging compaction and unload issues. - alive: - count: The number of currently active documents in all datafiles and journals of the collection.
+Deletion markers only contained in the write-ahead log are not reporting in this figure. - size: The total size in bytes used by all dead documents. - o compactors: - count: The number of compactor files. - fileSize: The total filesize of all compactor files (in bytes). - readcache: - count: The number of revisions of this collection stored in the document revisions cache. - size: The memory used for storing the revisions of this collection in the document revisions cache (in bytes).
+This figure does not include the document data but only mappings from document revision ids to cache entry locations. - waitingFor: An optional string value that contains information about which object type is at the head of the collection's cleanup queue.
+This information can be used for debugging compaction and unload issues. - o alive: - count: The number of currently active documents in all datafiles and journals of the collection.
 Documents that are contained in the write-ahead log only are not reported in this figure. - size: The total size in bytes used by all active documents of the collection.
 Documents that are contained in the write-ahead log only are not reported in this figure. - documentReferences: The number of references to documents in datafiles that JavaScript code currently holds.
-This information can be used for debugging compaction and unload issues. - attributes - count: The total number of attributes used in the collection.
-Note: the value includes data of attributes that are not in use anymore.
-Attributes that are contained in the write-ahead log only are not reported in this figure. - size: The total size of the attribute data (in bytes).
-Note: the value includes data of attributes that are not in use anymore.
-Attributes that are contained in the write-ahead log only are not reported in this figure. - shapefiles: - count: The number of shape files.
-This value is deprecated and kept for compatibility reasons only.
-The value will always be 0 since ArangoDB 2.0 and higher. - fileSize: The total filesize of the shape files.
-This value is deprecated and kept for compatibility reasons only.
-The value will always be 0 in ArangoDB 2.0 and higher. - indexes - o count: The total number of indexes defined for the collection, including the pre-defined indexes (e.g. primary index). - size: The total memory allocated for indexes in bytes. - o iournals: - count: The number of journal files. - o fileSize: The total filesize of all journal files (in bytes). - maxTick: The tick of the last marker that was stored in a journal of the collection.
-This might be 0 if the collection does not yet have a journal.
+This information can be used for debugging compaction and unload issues. - o indexes: - count: The total number of indexes defined for the collection, including the pre-defined indexes (e.g. primary index). - size: The total memory allocated for indexes in bytes. - journals: - o count: The number of journal files. - o fileSize: The total filesize of all journal files (in bytes). - revisions: - count: The number of revisions of this collection managed by the storage engine. - size: The memory used for storing the revisions of this collection in the storage engine (in bytes).
+This figure does not include the document data but only mappings from document revision ids to storage engine datafile positions.